tryolabs/requestium/README.md

 ### Wait for element
 The `ensure_element_by_` methods waits for the element to be loaded in the browser and returns it as soon as it loads.
 It's named after Selenium's `find_element_by_` methods (which immediately raise an exception if they can't find the element).

-By default Requestium waits for the element to be `present`, but it can also wait for it to be `clickable`, `visible` or for it to have `disappeared`.
-Very useful for single page web apps.
+Requestium can wait for an element to be in any of the following states:
+- present (default)
+- clickable
+- visible
+- invisible (useful for things like *loading...* gifs)

+These methods are very useful for single page web apps where the site is dynamically changing its elements.
 We usually end up completely replacing our `find_element_by_` calls with `ensure_element_by_` calls as they are more flexible.

-Elements you get using this methods have the new `ensure_click` method which makes the click less prone to failure.
+Elements you get using these methods have the new `ensure_click` method which makes the click less prone to failure.
 This helps with getting through a lot of the problems with Selenium clicking.

 ```python
 s.driver.ensure_element_by_xpath("//li[@class='b1']", state='clickable', timeout=5).ensure_click()